Hypocreopsis amplectens

-Hypocreopsis amplectens is part of the family Hypocreaceae and genus Hypocreopsis, fungi that form stromata on the stems of trees and shrubs.
-The stromata are orange-brown and consist of radiating, perithecial lobes.
-This species of Hypocreopsis was only discovered in 1992 in Nyora (Victoria) during a survey of vascular plants.
+Hypocreopsis amplectens is part of the family Hypocreaceae and genus Hypocreopsis, a group of fungi that form ascomata on the stems of trees and shrubs.
+The ascomata are orange-brown and consist of radiating, perithecial lobes.
+This species of Hypocreopsis was only discovered in 1992 in Nyora (Victoria) during a botanical survey.

 Description

 Found on dead and living branches of tea-tree, paperbark and banksia in long-unburnt coastal stands in Victoria, this firm-textured, brown, irregularly shaped species forms a raised mass which clasps dead branches with light brown, finger-like lobes.